zodb/relstorage/README.txt

 RelStorage is a storage implementation for ZODB that stores pickles in a relational database.
-PostgreSQL 8.1 and above (via psycopg2), MySQL 5.0.32+ / 5.1.34+ (via MySQLdb 1.2.2 and above), and Oracle 10g (via cx_Oracle) are currently supported.
-RelStorage replaces the PGStorage project.
+PostgreSQL 8.1 and above (via psycopg2), MySQL 5.0.32+ / 5.1.34+ (via MySQLdb 1.2.2 and above), and Oracle 10g and 11g (via cx_Oracle) are currently supported.
+RelStorage replaced the PGStorage project.

 .. contents::